Joy in Medicine®: Criteria

 Commitment

 A cross-cutting organizational commitment to workforce well-being is essential to preventing burnout within an organization.
-Commitment from an organization may include different strategies over time such as the establishment of a wellness committee or office on well-being, appointing a chief wellness officer and developing well-being as part of an organization’s strategic plan.
-Gaining institutional buy-in and establishing a plan of action is one of the first key steps in the Joy in Medicine Roadmap.
+Commitment from an organization may include different strategies over time, such as establishing a wellness committee or office on well-being, appointing a chief wellness officer and developing well-being as part of an organization’s strategic plan.
+Learn more about the Commitment pillar (PDF).

 Efficiency of Practice Environment